Chevrotain/chevrotain/packages/website/docs/guide/concrete_syntax_tree.md

 };
 ```

-## Extracting Alternatives to "sub" rules
+## Extracting Alternatives to "Sub" Rules

 So far the CST structure is quite simple, but how would a more complex grammar be handled?